Advertise With Us

 The Flyer student newspaper has been serving the Salisbury University community for over 45 years.
 Standing as an opportunity for students of all interests, it is our goal to enlighten and inform the roughly 10,000 students, faculty and staff of SU.

 We aim to not only deliver reliable news and media, but foster an atmosphere of student discussion, advocacy and involvement.

 The Flyer can be picked up in all major academic and campus buildings of Salisbury University.
 The Flyer is free.

 Letters to the Editor are welcomed and encouraged.
 Students, please include your name and class.
 Faculty members, please include your department.
 Letters should be no longer than 400 words.
 The Flyer reserves the right to refrain from publishing any text.
-Please email your letter as an attachment to Sofia Carrasco, Editor-in-Chief, at , or in person at Office 125-M in GSU’s Student Activities Center.
+Please email your letter as an attachment to Allison Guy, editor-in-chief, at , or in person at Office 125-M in GSU’s Student Activities Center.
 Deadline for submission is Friday at 5 p.m.
 Please email letters subjected “Letter to the Editor.”

 The Flyer strives for accuracy and corrects its errors immediately.
 If you believe The Flyer has printed a factual error, please email us.

 If interested in advertising with The Flyer, please contact our ad manager.
 Rates per ad vary depending on size and medium.
 The price breakdown for web and print ads is as follows:

 WEB – Banner: $150.00; Block: $120.00; Base: $100.00.
 Contracts for web ads are two weeks in length, after which they may be renewed for additional two-week terms.
 Web ads may be linked to an advertiser's webpage or social media account.

 Web ads are positioned throughout the home page of this site.
 A total of six ads, including one banner, three block and two base are available on a first come, first serve basis.